glowlabs-org/PhaseIRewardsSimulator/v1-preprocessor/UserSpecification.md

 ## Examples Note

 To keep the examples concise, truncated examples are provided.
+For example, the cgpLeftovers array only displays two values in the example, but in the actual output there will be many more values.

 ## Invariants